snu-csl/pyrisc/pipe5/GUIDE.md

 But the problem is that `EX.reg_rd` is also a pipeline register and its value can be updated in `ID.update()` before `MM.reg_rd`.
 In this case, the previous value of `EX.reg_rd` will be lost.
 For this reason, it is always safer if you read out the value of `EX.reg_rd` to an internal signal first and use this signal to update the pipeline register, as shown below.
 ```
 # In EX.compute()
-self.rd = EX.reg_rd  # Read out the pipeline register to the internal signal
+self.rd = EX.reg_rd  # Read out the pipeline register to an internal signal

 # In EX.update()
 MM.reg_rd = self.rd  # Update the pipeline register using the internal signal